 CVSC staff support the South Carolina Conservation Coalition and also serves on its steering committee.
 The Conservation Coalition is made up of over thirty-five conservation-minded organizations across the state who create a legislative Common Agenda every Year to coordinate shared advocacy goals.
 The Coalition has issue-focused committees, holds an annual retreat for all members for professional development and strategizing on issue campaigns, shares opportunities to educate lawmakers, and meets in Columbia annually during the legislative session for a Lobby Day & Oyster Roast.
 Our partnerships team is always looking for opportunities to grow and engage the Coalition.
 You can find out more about the Conservation Coalition here.

 Through our Recruitment and Training Program, we work to identify and educate stakeholders of Boards and Commissions about service requirements, encourage attendance at public meetings, engage in the selection and voting processes, and advocate governance rules that favor greater accessibility and democracy in decision-making.
-The SC Palmetto Leadership Academy is a component of the program that focuses on recruiting, training, and growing winning leadership that has a strong foundation in protecting the state’s natural resources.
+The Palmetto Leadership Academy is a component of the program that focuses on recruiting, training, and growing winning leadership that has a strong foundation in protecting the state’s natural resources.
 Learn more about the program here.

 We empower grassroots efforts through: